ina-foss/InaGVAD/README.md

 InaGVAD contains 277 1-minute-long annotated recordings, partitioned into a 1h development and 3h37 test subset, allowing fair and reproducible system evaluation.
-Evaluation scripts provided with the corpus allow to obtain performance estimates in the same conditions as the 6 VAD and 3 SGS systems presented [in the associated paper](#citing).
+Evaluation scripts provided with the corpus provide performance estimates in the same conditions as the 6 VAD and 3 SGS systems presented [in the associated paper](#citing).
 Recordings were collected from 10 French radio and 18 TV channels categorized into 4 groups associated to diverse acoustic conditions : generalist radio, music radio, news TV, and generalist TV.
-The entire inaGVAD package; including corpus, annotations, evaluation scripts, and baseline training code; is made freely accessible, fostering future advancement in the domain.

 InaGVAD provides an extended VAD and SGS annotation scheme, allowing to describe systems diverse abilities based on :